apu727/AnsatzEvolve/README.md

 * Bibtex file for citations
 * Test compatibility with compilers
 * Unit tests
+* Benchmark comparisons with the state of the art such as Qiskit-AER
 ## Authors and Citation
 AnsatzEvolve is the work of Bence Csakany, if you use it please cite this GitHub reposititory